 I love the song for the emotional precision of its striking imagery about the way the protagonist feels.
 The burning boxcar, the running boards, the cypress trees - that's destruction, flight and sorrow in a couple of phrases.
 He has lost his love - lost his love in two ways for he now feels something close to hate, and she has completely changed, even her face looks different.

 I remember the same moment of shock as he expresses, when I too was breaking up, and was faced with what looked like a completely altered mouth and evasive eyes.
-We've all noticed that, probably, but I can't think of anyone else pointing that detail out.
+We've all noticed that, probably, but I can't think of anyone else who pinpoints that detail, at least in a song.
 Here we get everything: domestic life, an exhausting series of arguments and scenes, culminating in frantic baroque imagery about holiness and howling wolves.
 Reconciliation cannot work, sorrow cannot temper rage, all is lost.

 The song is most marvellous for its lengthy elaborated insult, the one that worried the youths of my day, the one about the idiot wind blowing across the world, out between the teeth of the estranged partner, out of her empty corrupt mouth, saying and meaning nothing of worth and intelligence.
 I can't help it, I just love that level of accuracy and care with a metaphor, however corruscating.
 Such descriptive diligence should be rewarded with release from the grip of the emotion, but his anger damns him, perhaps even in his own eyes, out of his own mouth.